gecko0307/ChillwaveDrive/README.md

 AI-controlled cars are supported.
 Fairly accurate and stable path following algorithm is implemented, based on the Pure Pursuit method, as well as basic recovery mode.

 The project is still in alpha stage.
-Car and track selection, game settings and other parts of UI are not implemented yet.
-Core gameplay and the racing logic are mostly done.
+Game settings and some other parts of UI are not implemented yet.
+Core gameplay and the racing logic are mostly ready.

 [![Screenshot1](https://blog.pixperfect.online/wp-content/uploads/2026/07/chillwave-drive-new-cars-4.jpg)](https://blog.pixperfect.online/wp-content/uploads/2026/07/chillwave-drive-new-cars-4.jpg)